jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 ## Motivating Problem

 To apply both regression methods to a real world problem, we'll try to determine the impact of terrain geography on economic growth for nations in Africa and outside of Africa.
+The predictors in this case are: `rugged` - denoting the geography of a country, `cont_africa` - denoting whether or not a country is in Africa and `cont_africa_x_rugged` - an interaction term to help the model.
+The response is `rgdppc_2000` - log real GDP per capita.

 This has been studied [here](https://diegopuga.org/papers/rugged.pdf).